 First things first, let me set the stage.
 For a number of years now I have been suffering from abdominal pain and poorly formed and frequent stools.
 When I first went to my local doctor, his answer was to take Nexium when the pain hits.
 Boom, you’re fixed!
 This was the extent of the wisdom dispensed to me from the doctor, when I said I don’t really want to be taking Nexium for the rest of my life and taking a pill does not really address the root cause, his answer was an incompetent “a lot of people take pills for their whole life”.
 I don’t buy this nor do I want this to be me.
 A lot of people get cancer and heart disease too, and I don’t want to be one of them either.

 Through my own self-diagnosis, I narrowed down my root cause to be either food or stress related or most likely a bit of both.
 I figured I needed some professional help so I sought out the services of a Nutritionist.
 Nutritionists in Ireland are not a regulated entity, in the sense that anyone can call themselves a nutritionist and start seeing people and doling out advice.
-Either way, I found I thought was suitably qualified and engaged.
+Either way, I found a suitably qualified practitioner and engaged their services.

 The 1st stage of this process was to rule out any pathology issues through some blood testing (cost €80).
 The blood tests were done via a referral to another GP.
 Based on the consultation with this GP, I was referred to hospital for a colonoscopy (cost €1000) to detect any issues in the digestive tract.